ukbendavies/PoshHive/README.md

 - This work is purely my own experiment after I originally asked for a supported HIVE RestAPI on the British Gas requests forum.

 ## Getting Started
-- Open a PowerShell v3 command shell (default on windows 8.1++)
+Open a PowerShell v3 command shell (default on Windows 8.1++)

-- Then run the following to import the module you downloaded from GitHub.
+Then run the following to import the module you downloaded from GitHub.

 ### Next let's establish an authenticated session to your HiveHome account